ganochenkodg/imagegate-webhook/README.md

 **Can I do it easier?** Sure, you can, just install ImageGate and configure allowed registries, prohibited image tags and enable/disable non-tagged images.

-### Overview
+## Overview

-ImageGate is a tool to prevent running Pod from untrusted registries and using non-allowed image tags.
+ImageGate is a tool for validationg new Pods configuration.
+It prevents the use of images from untrusted registries and the use of non-allowed tags in production.

 It's composed of two parts:

 - ImageGate Deployment (with ConfigMap-stored parameters) and ClusterIP Service
 - [ValidatingWebhookConfiguration](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/) to validate new Pods configuration

-### Configuration
+## Configuration

 These are the environment variables understood by the container image.
 | **Variable**           | **Description**                                                                                       |